Are you there? Share images, if you can safely

 Buffalo prides itself as “The City of Good Neighbors,” and New York Gov. Andrew Cuomo noted that it has “come together and shown a real sense of community and neighbor helping neighbor, which is always good to see.”

 A sporting chance

-Wednesday night’s football game between the University of Buffalo and Kent State was postponed because the visitors' equipment truck didn’t arrive on time.
-The game has been tentatively rescheduled for Friday, school officials said in a statement.
+Wednesday night’s football game between the University of Buffalo and Kent State was postponed because the visitor’s equipment truck didn’t arrive on time.
+The game could be played Thursday or on another date, school officials said.

-The team had been offering tickets to the game and $10 an hour to anyone willing to help remove the snow.
-Now it is offering refunds to fans who purchased tickets through the team.
+The team is offering tickets to the game and $10 an hour to anyone willing to help remove the snow.

-CNN’s Alexandra Field, Leigh Remizowski, Ashley Fantz, Jason Hanna, Ed Payne, Marcus Hooper, Martin Savidge and Catherine E. Shoichet contributed to this report.
+CNN’s Ray Sanchez, Jason Hanna, Steve Almasy, Martin Savidge and Catherine E. Shoichet contributed to this report.